Mui Kee Congee Singapore – Famous Hong Kong Congee Arrives At Shaw Centre. Silky Smooth With Power Wok Hei

 Like eating some sort of savory fish skin salad.
 Unfortunately, we definitely won’t get to see this in Singapore.

-Over at Singapore’s pop-up, one can expect their classic range of congee such as Sliced Fish, Homemade Pork Meatballs, Pig’s Innards, Sliced Beef and Pork with Century Egg priced at $12.50.
+Over at Singapore, one can expect their classic range of congee such as Sliced Fish, Homemade Pork Meatballs, Pig’s Innards, Sliced Beef and Pork with Century Egg priced at $7.80 onwards.

-Premium range of congee such as Fish Belly, Scallop and Combination (choice of 1 classic and 1 premium) are also available at $14.50.
+Premium range of congee such as Alaskan Crab Legs, Hokkaido Scallops and Braised Abalone are also available at $16 – $20.

-I went for their Sliced Beef with Scallop Congee which came in chunky tender beef slices and hearty luscious congee infused with alluring smoky wok hei (wok heat).
+I went for their Sliced Beef ($9.80) which came in chunky tender beef slices and hearty luscious congee infused with alluring smoky wok hei (wok heat).